anonaddy/addy.io/source/_posts/updating-the-api-provider.md

 ## Migrating from Laravel Passport to Laravel Sanctum

-When I intially launched the API for AnonAddy, Laravel Passport was the only offically supported option available and it has worked great.
-Laravel Passport provides a full OAuth2 server implementation which is overkill when AnonAddy only requires the use of personal access tokens.
+When I intially launched the API for addy.io, Laravel Passport was the only offically supported option available and it has worked great.
+Laravel Passport provides a full OAuth2 server implementation which is overkill when addy.io only requires the use of personal access tokens.

 If Laravel Sanctum had been available at the time I would have chosen that solution instead as the implementation is much more lightweight and simpler to install/use.